Types

 There are a set of build in header libraries you can use for common operations called the Standard Libary or std for short.
 You can look at the standard library as the conceptual equivelant to the System namespace in the C# language, it provides libraries for common operations like input and output and file operations as well as containers like strings, lists, dictionaries and others.

-This table describes the most commonly used headers in the standard library:
+The most commonly used headers in the standard library:

 Initialization